 This title is wonderfully unique in every single respect, from its wonderfully weird visuals to its staggering amount of gameplay variety to its coming together of many different ideas, which all form its own fully cohesive concept in terms of story.
 Ever since the start of the influx of indie games throughout the last two generations, it’s been fantastic to see so much depth and imagination implemented in the majority of these kinds of titles coming from many vastly creative developers, and this game is yet another excellent example of this.

 In summation, Zombie Vikings are most definitely one of the best indie games I’ve played through 2015, and I would highly recommend it.
-It’s a vast improvement on what was a similar-looking yet exemplary game in it’s own right, and it makes me excited for what Zoink have in stall in the future.
+It’s a vast improvement on what was a similar-looking yet exemplary game in its own right, and it makes me excited for what Zoink have in store in the future.